-Prostitutes.
+Befriending Prostitutes.
 I had just picked up a slice of watermelon and a slice of papaya from my local fruit guy.
-I was cutting across a road divider when I was approached by a guy wearing crocs.
+I was cutting across a road divider when I was approached by a guy wearing Crocs.
 “You are pretty.
 Can I play with you?”
 I didn’t understand.
 “Excuse me?”
 “You are pretty.
 Can I come home with you and play with you?”
-“No, but thank you for asking.” then I take the scenic route to my apartment and have a heated discussion with my flatmate.
-This was the first time I realized I was living near a red light district.
+“No, but thank you for asking.”
+Then I take the scenic route to my apartment and have a heated discussion with my flatmate.
+This was the first time I realized I was living near a red-light district.
 “Jess, you know there is a karaoke over there, high-end karaoke.”
 “I know but I just came from the gym, since when do I look like a working girl?”
-I’m not sure if I was more upset that I was approached or because the guy was wearing crocs.
+I’m not sure if I was more upset that I was approached or because the guy was wearing Crocs.
 Clearly, IF were in that line of business, I would warrant the high-end clientele.
 Wait, Jess, are you really upset about this?

-Over the next few weeks, I decided to switch my schedule and dine at the local hawker center.
-Usually, I have ‘da bao’ (take away) but the next few weeks, I dine in.
+Over the next few weeks, I decided to switch my schedule and dine at the local hawker centre.
+Usually, I have ‘da bao’ (takeaway) but for the next few weeks, I dine in.
 The girls up the street tend to come out around 430/5pm to take their dinner.
 Most are wearing comfortable clothing, some are already dressed up.
 Individually, they eat enough to feed a small army.
 I think they are mentally preparing.
 Not a lot of socializing.
 Zero eye contact.
 Within 30 minutes they disappear up the street.
 By 7pm, the street is flooded with high-performance sports cars.
-Sometimes, I’d see girls on the street around the corner but for the most part, the only exposure to the outside world was when they were walking in/out of the karaoke club into a fancy car… Over the next few weeks, I start to recognize some of the girls.
-I start to pick up on their habits.
+Sometimes, I’d see girls on the street around the corner but for the most part, the only exposure to the outside world was when they were walking in/out of the karaoke club into a fancy car… Over the next few weeks, I started to recognize some of the girls.
+I started to pick up on their habits.
 My schedule is Tuesday/Thursday having hand-pulled noodles with sliced fish and Friday a plate of assorted cut fruits.
 430 start time.
 Every Tuesday/Thursday and Friday for a few weeks.
 One of the girls sits across from me.
 She has a giant plate of rice and mixed veg from the Economy Rice stall.
 (They have delicious shredded pork and some dish that is similar to potatoes but not really potatoes).
 We make eye contact and finish our meal in silence.
 The next time, I find myself sitting across the same girl.
 I suck at keeping quiet… “Hey, how are you?”
 She looks at me like I have 3 heads then looks down at her food.

 A few weeks pass and I bump into my ‘friend’ again.
 Super pretty dress.
 She’s tinier than me and I’m in Ironman shape.
 Where the heck does she put all that food?!

-My short temper is exposed when guys are crude to me, I dunno how she deals with the chaos.
+My short temper is exposed when guys are rude to me, I dunno how she deals with the chaos.
 Our conversation jumps around with a heavy focus on family.
 She commented how she was fortunate to look the way she looks because it’s easy to make money.
 I didn’t fully comprehend her words but we wish one another well and part ways for the night.

 Then, for the first time, I saw the same girl in comfortable clothing, not working clothes.
 No make-up.
 No heels.
 I swear she looked like she was 15 years old.
 Same girl but she looked very different.
 I have no idea what her name is but we are now at a point where she accepts a piece of fruit from my assorted platter.
 This time, our conversation was different.
 I saw her softer side, no walls.
 She even laughed once or twice.